gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/vault-connector/README.md

 GRANT ALL PRIVILEGES ON iam.* TO 'iam'@'%' WITH GRANT OPTION;
 GRANT CREATE USER ON *.* to 'iam'@'%';
 ```

+## Using the Vault-Connector
+The library is not intended to be used as a standalone application but to be part of a service that needs to interact with Vault in order to retrieve secrets.

+For instance the `iam` service will need MySQL connection parameters to successfully startup.

 ### Perform the service authentication
 The `iam` service needs the APP-Role credentials in order to perform the authentication with Vault, otherwise an exception will be thrown.